AI Image: Conflicting Lighting Directions (Fix)

 "portrait lit from the left, golden hour sun behind subject, dramatic side light from right, studio softbox key light"

-You’ve just told the model “light comes from 4 directions.”
-It can’t satisfy all four, so it averages — and the result has light from everywhere.
+You have just told the model light comes from four directions.
+It cannot satisfy all four, so it averages them, and the result has light from everywhere.

-How to spot it: scan your prompt for words like left, right, behind, front, top, bottom near light-related terms.
-If you have more than one direction, you have a conflict.
+How to spot it: scan the prompt for left, right, behind, front, top, bottom near any light word.
+More than one direction means a conflict.

 2. Conflicting time-of-day or weather cues